+- or other indicators, of being under the influence of drugs or alcohol. - 2.
 Faculty or peers who suspect a student of alcohol or drug use/dependency (based on a pattern of behavior consistent with impairment) will document specific behaviors or confirmed evidence of such impairment.
-This documentation will be submitted in writing to the Campus Executive Director/Campus Dean who will determine the action to be taken.
-If the Campus Executive Director/Campus Dean and involved faculty feel the evidence is compelling and indicates violation of drug and alcohol policies, the student will be confronted with the concerns and evidence.
-The Campus Executive Director/Campus Dean and involved faculty will decide what type of follow-up is indicated, based on the outcome of this conference.
-2. If reasonable suspicion of alcohol or drug use occurs in the classroom or clinical setting, the student will be immediately removed from that setting.
+This documentation will be submitted in writing to the Campus Executive Director/Director of Education who will determine the action to be taken.
+If the Campus Executive Director/Director of Education and involved faculty feel the evidence is compelling and indicates violation of drug and alcohol policies, the student will be confronted with the concerns and evidence.
+The Campus Executive Director/Director of Education and involved faculty will decide what type of follow-up is indicated, based on the outcome of this conference. - 3.
+If reasonable suspicion of alcohol or drug use occurs in the classroom or clinical setting, the student will be immediately removed from that setting.
 The faculty member will discuss the concerns with the student.
-If reasonable suspicion still exists, the Director of Education (or Campus Executive Director/Campus Dean in his/her absence) will be informed and will determine what actions need to be taken.
+If reasonable suspicion still exists, the Campus Executive Director (or Director of Education in his/her absence) will be informed and will determine what actions need to be taken.
 Screening for drugs or alcohol will be required.
 The student will have to give consent for such testing and authorization for results to be made available to the College.